11 Band Merch Ideas Proven To Boost Sales, Fan Loyalty, and Excitement

 This Anvil cap is a great example from our website and comes in a bunch of colors, but there are plenty of options out there.
 Call our Sales Dept and a Project Specialist will help you find one that is the best fit (dad joke).

 One thing I would highly recommend for hats, whether you do baseball caps or beanies: embroidery is the way to go.
 Keep it simple, keep it small, and get it embroidered for the best look and a durable piece of merch that will be worn for years.
 Or at least until dad hats are not cool anymore.

 Who doesn’t love stickers?
 Ok, some people don’t like stickers.
 Like bar owners who have to peel them off their bathroom stalls.
 (Pro tip: leave them there.)
 But music fans around the world love stickers.
 And they love getting free stickers.

-Of all the promotional items listed here, stickers are the one you should definitely be giving away.
-If you buy them in bulk, you can get the price down to 10 or 20 cents a piece.
+Of all the promotional items listed here, stickers are the ones you should definitely be giving away.
+If you buy them in bulk, you can get the price down to 10 or 20 cents apiece.
 Die-cut stickers run a little higher of course, but not by much and prices are super competitive these days.